 You may worry about how your team will feel about implementing a new process.
 It's a big change for some teams.
 Instead of reps owning a territory or large number of statically assigned accounts, reps will now only own accounts they're actively working.
-Accounts that reps aren't actively engaged with are kept in a pool for marketing nurture or future engagement, so reps need to work accounts to keep them.
-This "use it or lose it" model may be new to reps.
+Accounts that reps aren't actively engaged with are kept in a pool for marketing nurture or future engagement.
+So reps need to work accounts to keep them.